tomhabt/git-it-done/README.md

   ![badmath](https://img.shields.io/github/languages/top/nielsenjared/badmath)

   ## Usage
-  In order to use this app, **To generate a standardized portfolio page using command line series of questions what to or not to include in the page.**.
+  In order to use this app, just download the files packade and open the index.html file in your browser.

   ## Special-instruction
-  The following special instruction must me followed: **Always run node app.js in the project directory.**.
+  The following special instruction must me followed: None.

   ## Technologies
-  The following technologies being used: **JavaScript,ES6,Node**.
+  The following technologies being used: **JavaScript,ES6,Browser built-in methods like fetch, event listeners etc...**.

   ## Contribution
   Made with ❤️ by Thomas Habtemariam.